 An effective strategy will require a change in the company’s organisational chart.
 Ensure the sales force structure is correctly established so the right people are in the right roles to execute the processes.

 Step 5: Execution

-Communicate the strategy down to individual people and have them demonstrate how he or she will perform his or her role.
+Communicate the strategy down to individual people and have them demonstrate how he or she will perform his or her roles.
 Execute the strategy by focusing on areas such as sales enablement, sales adoption, pipeline/forecast management, reporting, et cetera.
-The sales leader must assist the sales team in supporting them and by creating fluidity between departments.
+The sales leader must assist the sales team in supporting them and creating fluidity between departments.

 Each of the above components requires thoughtful consideration with attention to the complexities within each.
 Upon the adoption of sales strategy excellence, you will attain exceptional sales results.

-CEO’s must continually monitor what is occurring and pay close attention to indicators outside of sales goals alone.
+CEOs must continually monitor what is occurring and pay close attention to indicators outside of sales goals alone.